Numbers Gang: Tale of creation

 Paul listened to both men's sides of the story.
-He then told Ngeleketshane to travel to the mines to see if men were engaging in sex with one another.
-Ngeleketshane found that this did indeed take place, but opinions remained divided as to whether this justified Nongoloza's act.
+He then told Ngeleketyane to travel to the mines to see if men were engaging in sex with one another.
+Ngeleketyane found that this did indeed take place, but opinions remained divided as to whether this justified Nongoloza's act.
 This would become the pivotal disagreement between the two gangs that persists to this day.
 Paul had informed the men that at the entrance of his cave was an old assegai, and if the men found the tip of the assegai rusted, it would mean that Paul had died.
 Due to the death of Paul, a final decision on whether sexual intercourse between men was allowed never came to pass.

-After Paul's death the two gangs decided to go their separate ways: Nongoloza's gang with its now eight men (including Magubane, whom he decided to take with him), and Kilikijan's gang with its seven.
+After Paul's death the two gangs decided to go their separate ways: Nongoloza's gang with its now eight men (including Magubane, whom he decided to take with him), and Ngeleketyani's gang with its seven.
 It is said that this is where the numbers "27" and "28" originated, with the number "2" symbolizing the two leaders.
 The gangs agree that the day and night would still be divided between them as it had always been.
 The gangs continued to roam the countryside until they both ended up in Point Prison in Durban.

-At Point Prison they encountered a group of six men, led by a Zulu man from the south of KwaZulu-Natal named Grey, who were franse (non-gangsters).
+At Point Prison they encountered a group of six men, led by a man named Grey, who were franse (non-gangsters).
 The six men would sit in a circle and flip a single silver coin between them.
 Nongoloza demanded that the men hand over their possessions to him; they refused.
-Later Ngeleketshane told him that these men were skilled smugglers and gamblers who had helped him in his early days in prison.
-A fight broke out between Nongoloza and Ngeleketshane about the future of the gamblers.
-Ngeleketshane defended the gamblers against the 28s' sexual appetites, which was what Nongoloza wanted them for.
+Later Ngeleketyane told him that these men were skilled smugglers and gamblers who had helped him in his early days in prison.
+A fight broke out between Nongoloza and Ngeleketyane about the future of the gamblers.
+Ngeleketyane defended the gamblers against the 28s' sexual appetites, which was what Nongoloza wanted them for.

 After many disagreements Nongoloza finally decided that the new group would be called the "26s" also known as Izisebenzi.
 This name was chosen because they had six men but also because Nongoloza wanted to indicate their inferior status.
-Nongoloza informed Ngeleketshane that he and his men would have to answer for the actions of the 26s.
+Nongoloza informed Ngeleketyane that he and his men would have to answer for the actions of the 26s.

 Finally the three camps were formed.
 The 26s were responsible for gambling, smuggling and accruing wealth in general.
 The 28s were the warriors and responsible for fighting on behalf of all three groups, and the 27s were the guardians of gang law and the peace keepers between all the gangs.

 New rules and a strict code of conduct were drawn up.
 It was decided that when a gangster broke a rule, the blood of a warder or franse (non-gangster) must be spilled to set things right.